 - 1 cup sugar

-- Put blueberries and rhubarb chunks Into a large, stainless steel pot, over medium heat
+- Put blueberries and rhubarb chunks and lemon juice into a large, stainless steel pot, over medium heat

 - In a small bowl, whisk sugar and cornstarch together